 Using wet hands pat the mixture in the pan.

 Bake for about 30-35 minutes, till the edges start browning slightly around the edges.
-Don't over bake as the granola bars will very quickly go from nice and woodsy to cardboardy.
+Don't over bake as the granola bars will very quickly go from

 When cool, use the overhanging foil to lift the entire batch onto a cutting board.